MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 For more information, see [Assembly Management](assembly-assemble-items.md).

-### <a name="to-set-up-that-an-inventory-movement-is-automatically-created-when-the-inventory-pick-for-the-assembly-item-is-created"></a>To set up that an inventory movement is automatically created when the inventory pick for the assembly item is created
+### To set up that an inventory movement is automatically created when the inventory pick for the assembly item is created

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assembly Setup**, and then choose the related link.
 2. Select the **Create Movements Automatically** check box.

-### <a name="to-set-up-the-bin-in-the-assembly-area-where-components-are-placed-by-default-before-they-can-be-consumed-in-assembly"></a>To set up the bin in the assembly area where components are placed by default before they can be consumed in assembly
+### To set up the bin in the assembly area where components are placed by default before they can be consumed in assembly

 The value in this field is automatically inserted in the **Bin Code** field on assembly order lines when this location is entered in the **Location Code** field on the assembly order line.